A Unified Joint Optimization of Training Sequences and Transceivers Based on Matrix-Monotonic Optimization: Unified Optimization of the Training Sequence and the TPC

 \subsection{Specific Examples for Statistical CSI}

 In this subsection, some specific joint optimization problems are investigated one-by-one to show how to jointly optimize the training sequence and the transceiver.

 \textbf{Effective MI Maximization:}

 Based on the results derived above, the joint optimization problem \textbf{P. 14} is finally simplified into the following form for the optimization problem of effective MI maximization \textbf{P. 20} can be optimized in an alternating manner with respect to $\{f_n^2\}$, $\{x_n^2\}$, and $T_{\rm{T}}$.
 When $T_{\rm{T}}$ is given, for fixed $x_i^2$ values, the optimal solutions of $f_i^2$ are the following water-filling solutions \cite{Boyd04} where $\mu_f$ is the Lagrange multiplier corresponding to the constraint $\sum_{i=1}^{N_{\rm{Data}}} f_i^2 \le P_{\rm{D}}$.
-The parameter $h_i$ is defined as Then, for fixed $f_i^2$ values, the optimal solutions of $x_i^2$ are the following water-filling solutions: where the parameters $a_i$, $b_i$ and $c_i$ are defined as follows Finally, the optimization of $T_{\rm{T}}$ can be carried out using a one-dimensional search\cite{Pastore2016}\cite{Soysal2010}, given its discrete nature.
+The parameter $h_i$ is defined as Then, for fixed $f_i^2$ values, the optimal solutions of $x_i^2$ are the following water-filling solutions: where the parameters $a_i$, $b_i$ and $c_i$ are defined as follows Finally, the optimization of $T_{\rm{T}}$ can be carried out using a one-dimensional search\cite{Pastore2016}\cite{Soysal2010}, given its discrete nature. { The solution is illustrated in Algorithm~\ref{alg1}.
+This procedure is quite similar to the effective MSE minimization.
+The outer loop represents the exhaustive search of $T_{\rm{T}}$, while the inner loop is used for iteratively updating $\bm{X}_{\rm{P}}, \bm{F}$ until the convergence of the OF.
+The results are averaged over a number of random realizations to find the robust optimal training length and the optimal structure of both the training sequences and of the precoder.}

 \textbf{Effective Weighted MSE Minimization}

 According to the previous discussions, the joint optimization problem \textbf{P. 14} aims for maximizing a performance metric.
 For the effective weighted MSE minimization, the OF of the joint optimization problem \textbf{P. 14} is formulated as the reciprocal of the effective weighted MSE, i.e., based on which the joint optimization problem \textbf{P. 14} with respect to the effective weighted MSE performance finally becomes equivalent to \textbf{P. 21} can also be optimized in an alternating manner with respect to $\{f_n^2\}$, $\{x_n^2\}$, and $T_{\rm{T}}$.
 When $T_{\rm{T}}$ is given, for fixed $x_i^2$ values, the optimal solutions of $f_i^2$ are the following water-filling solutions: where $\mu_f$ is the Lagrange multiplier corresponding to the constraint $\sum_{i=1}^{N_{\rm{Data}}} f_i^2 \le P_{\rm{D}}$.
 On the other hand, for fixed $f_i^2$ values, the optimal solutions of $x_i^2$ are the following water-filling solutions: where $a_i$, $b_i$ and $c_i$ are defined in (\ref{Definition_a_b_c}).
 Similar to effective MI maximziation, the optimization of $T_{\rm{T}}$ can be also performed using a one-dimensional search, given its discrete nature.